Are you pre-qualified or pre-approved for a loan?

 To get pre-qualified for a loan, I will collect information about your debt, income, and assets.
 We’ll look at your credit profile and assess goals for a down payment and get an idea of different loan programs that would work for you.
 I will issue you a pre-qualification letter indicating the amount you are pre-qualified to borrow.

-1. Click on mortgage application to complete a mortgage application and we will be notified.
+1. Click on Apply Online to complete a mortgage application and we will be notified.

 2. Provide me with various information verifying your employment

 d.
 Self-employed last 2 years Federal tax returns 1120’s, 1065’s, K1’s

 3. Assets and financial status

 b.
 Most recent quarterly retirement statement

 We’ll review your mortgage options and submit your application to the lender that best meets your needs.
 Once the application process is complete you will receive a pre-approval letter indicating the amount your lender is willing to lend you for your home.
 When submitting your offer to a seller, a pre-approval letter will give you a competitive advantage.
 It will show the seller that you are approved and now the home has to get approved.